Packing and covering directed triangles asymptotically: Asymptotically tight constructions

 Since the choice of $F$ was arbitrary (among the sets such that $D\setminus F$ is triangle-free), we obtain that $\tau_t(D)\ge (1/4-4\varepsilon-o(1))n^2$ asymptotically almost surely for any $\varepsilon>0$.
 It follows that $\tau_t(D)\ge n^2/4-o(n^2)$ asymptotically almost surely, which completes the proof. \end{proof}

 Our second construction is also probabilistic.
-The main reason that we have decided to present two different constructions is that they substantially differ in the structure of the fractional triangle cover.
+As we have mentioned, the two constructions substantially differ in the structure of the optimal fractional triangle covers.
 While all arcs in the construction presented in Theorem~\ref{thm:random} would be assigned values close $1/3$ in an optimal fractional triangle cover, this is not true for the construction given in the next theorem.
 Here, most of the forward arcs would be assigned values close to $1/2$ and most of the backward arcs values close to $0$.
-Hence, the two examples substantially differ in the structure of an optimal (fractional) triangle cover.

 The proof of Theorem~\ref{thm:sparse} is inspired by the construction of graphs with large girth and large chromatic number and the construction given by Baron et al.~in~\cite{BarK16}.

 \begin{theorem} Let $D$ be a $n$-vertex directed graph obtained in the following way.
 Firstly, for every ordered pair of vertices of $D$ insert an arc from the first vertex to the other with probability $p=n^{-1+1/12}$; these arcs will be referred to as forward.
 Next, if there is a forward arc from a vertex $u$ to a vertex $v$ and a forward arc from a vertex $v$ to a vertex $w$, insert an arc from $w$ to $u$; these arcs will be referred to as backward.
 It holds that $\nu_t(D)=pn^2/2+o(n^{13/12})$ and $\tau_t(D)=3pn^2/4-o(n^{13/12})$ asymptotically almost surely. \end{theorem}